cran/seasonal/README.md

 ### Installation

-To install the stable version directly from CRAN, type to the R console:
+The latest version (0.70) with support for the HTML version of X-13 and a new Shiny-based graphical user interface is available from CRAN:

     install.packages("seasonal")

 *seasonal* does not include the binary executables of X-13ARIMA-SEATS.
-They can be obtained precompiled from [here][census_win] (Windows: `x13asall.zip`) or [here][census_linux]  (Linux, with g77: `x13asall.tar.gz`).
-A guide to manual compilation for Ubuntu can be found [here][ubuntu].
+They can be obtained precompiled from [here][census_win] (Windows: `x13ashtmlall.zip`).
+A guide on how to build it from source for Ubuntu or Mac OS-X can be found [here][ubuntu].
 My own compilation for Mac OS-X can be obtained [upon request](mailto:christoph.sax@gmail.com).

-Download the file, unzip it and copy the folder to the desired location in your file system.
+Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on a Unix system) to the desired location in your file system.
 Next, you need to tell *seasonal* where to find the binary executables of X-13ARIMA-SEATS, by setting the specific environmental variable `X13_PATH`.
 This may be done during your active session in R:

     Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")